Robert E. Lee: Monuments, memorials and commemorations

 A statue of Robert E. Lee was one of the two statues (the other is George Washington) representing Virginia in Statuary Hall in the U.S. Capitol in Washington, D.C.
 It was removed from the Capitol on December 21, 2020, after a state commission voted to replace it with a statue of Civil Rights activist Barbara Rose Johns.
 Lee is one of the figures depicted in bas-relief carved into Stone Mountain near Atlanta.
 Accompanying him on horseback in the relief are Stonewall Jackson and Jefferson Davis.

 The birthday of Robert E. Lee is celebrated or commemorated in several states.
 In Texas, he is celebrated as part of Confederate Heroes Day on January 19, Lee's birthday.
 In Alabama and Mississippi, his birthday is celebrated on the same day as Martin Luther King, Jr. Day, while in Georgia, this occurred on the day after Thanksgiving before 2016, when the state stopped officially recognizing the holiday.
 In Virginia, Lee–Jackson Day was celebrated on the Friday preceding Martin Luther King, Jr. Day which is the third Monday in January, until 2020, when the Virginia legislature eliminated the holiday, making Election Day a state holiday instead.

 One United States college and one junior college are named for Lee: Washington and Lee University in Lexington, Virginia; and Lee College in Baytown, Texas, respectively.
-University Chapel at Washington and Lee University marks Lee's final resting place.
+Lee is buried underneath University Chapel at Washington and Lee University.
 Throughout the South, many primary and secondary schools were also named for him as well as private schools such as Robert E. Lee Academy in Bishopville, South Carolina.

 Lee is featured on the 1925 Stone Mountain Memorial half dollar.